-The incident occurred on Wednesday and the young man who looked to be in his twenties had to be controlled by security personnel and forcibly removed from the aircraft.
+The incident occurred on Wednesday and the young man, who looked to be in his twenties, had to be controlled by security personnel and forcibly removed from the aircraft.
 However, for some reason, authorities have not revealed his identity as they examine his motivations and contemplate possible charges.

 A young western man could be facing up to 7 years in prison as Thai authorities take an increasingly serious view of an incident that occurred last Wednesday in Chiang Mai when he dramatically and violently opened an emergency exit of an aircraft as it taxied for takeoff on a flight to Bangkok.

-Authorities are trying to understand what the young man’s intentions were when he jumped up from his seat after passengers had been seated and the plane was already in motion.
+Authorities are trying to understand what the young man’s intentions were when he jumped up from his seat after passengers have been seated and the plane was already in motion.
 He forcefully opened the exit on the left-wing of the airplane.
 The door came free and an emergency chute was launched.

-Circumstances have sparked concern, criminal charges being considered
+Circumstances have sparked concern, criminal charges being considered against the young man

 Police are also involved in the probe into Wednesday’s outlandish behaviour by the young westerner which seems to have sparked the concern of authorities.